 So, which VPN supports IPv6?

 Best VPNs with IPv6 Support

 Perfect Privacy is one of the best VPNs that work with IPv6.
-It is a privacy-focused service with dual-stack servers in 26 countries.
+It is a privacy-focused service with dual-stack VPN servers in 25 countries.
 All servers run on RAM-disk so it protects all their users’ data from being collected.

 This premium VPN service has great security and OpenVPN, IPSec, and SSH2 protocols.
-To protect you from all leaks it has DNS and IP leak protection along with Internet Kill Switch.
+To protect you from all leaks it has DNS and IP leak protection along with an Internet kill switch.

 All plans come with a 7-day money-back guarantee.